DevFreak-ui/YouTube-Video-Downloader/README.md

 Bumble bee is a web app built on `django` to convert and download youtube videos.
 With bumble bee, a user can download any youtube video in mp3 and mp4 formats for free
+The web app also has the feature of both `light mode` and `dark mode`

 # Installation